 - Check your account(s) for existing-customer offers.
 Lenders sometimes offer special deals (either a lower rate or 0% for a set period) for transferring new debt to your existing cards, though usually for a one-off fee.
 You can usually find these on your online account or by calling your card provider.

-If you're paying debts at 18.9% APR on one credit card, and you can get a low-rate deal for 6.9% APR on another card you have, you could save about £120 interest in a year on a £1,000 debt.
+If you're paying debts at 18.9% APR on a credit card, and you can get a low-rate deal for 6.9% APR on another card you have, you could save about £120 interest in a year on a £1,000 debt.

 - Shift debts to the cheapest card.
 Do a balance transfer to shift your debt from the card(s) charging the most interest to the one charging the least (or the cheapest ones, if your credit limit isn't big enough to allow you to move it to just one card).
 You could even consider shifting debt away from any card that will offer you a 0% deal for transferred balances.
 You can then transfer it back along with debt from other cards to get the 0%.
 Though be aware of balance transfer fees that could wipe out the gain.